Your shopping cart is empty.

 I was six years old when I watched 2001: A Space Odyssey.
 It was amazing.
 I understood HAL.

-Ten years later I attended Snider, one of five 1970's-technologically progressive Ft Wayne Indiana High Schools with an installed network of video and printer terminals for students to use.
-Within months I had began writing multiple player terminal games using file lock techniques.
+Ten years later I attended Snider, one of five 1970s-technologically progressive Ft Wayne Indiana High Schools with an installed network of video and printer terminals for students.
+Within months I had begun writing multiple-player terminal games using file lock techniques.

-During the EA Days, I was fortunate to design, code, and releaase three original computer games for the Apple II, Commodore 64, and IBM PC.
+During the EA Days, I was fortunate to design, code, and release three original computer games for the Apple II, Commodore 64, and IBM PC.
 EOS: Earth Orbit Stations was a building game themed on America's Space Program.
-Sentinel Worlds : Future Magic and Hard Nova were significant contributions to science fiction role play gaming.
-But it was the immersive innovation from an incredibly creative culture I most remember.
+Sentinel Worlds : Future Magic and Hard Nova were significant contributions to science fiction role-play gaming.
+But I most remember the immersive innovation from an incredibly creative culture.

-Following years found me starting a game studio with my original Producer Joe Ybarra; we created Spellcraft: Aspects of Valor and the Sierra Network multiplayer role play Shadows of Yserbius.
-I partnered wth SImCity's AJ Redmer and Maniac Mansion's Gary Winnick to create the amazing Orbital Studios developing such ground breaking games as Forced Alliance and AOL Schwa games..
-And I rounded out my principal work in the late 90's developing Sesame Street Sports video games with Sony and David Warhol's Realtime Associates.
+In the following years, I started a game studio with my original Producer, Joe Ybarra; we created Spellcraft: Aspects of Valor and the Sierra Network multiplayer role-play Shadows of Yserbius.
+I partnered with SImCity's AJ Redmer and Maniac Mansion's Gary Winnick to create the amazing Orbital Studios developing such groundbreaking games as Forced Alliance and AOL Schwa games..
+And I rounded out my principal work in the late 90s by developing Sesame Street Sports video games with Sony and David Warhol's Realtime Associates.

 From then, short projects with Walt Disney Parks and Resorts; and HBO Mobile kept me in the game.
 Entertainment technology remains a key part of my life as I remain developing revolutionary software in Las Vegas.

 Some would wonder how technology could fit into art.
-I look at software development as craft - procedural art much like choreography.
-Its building with small pieces; and there is an aesthetic thats makes it beautiful.
+I see software development as a craft - procedural art much like choreography.
+It is built with small pieces, and there is an aesthetic that makes it beautiful.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.